Cheka: Persecution of deserters

 It is believed that there were more than three million deserters from the Red Army in 1919 and 1920.
+Officially there was about 2,630,000 registered deserters by the Central Committee for Struggle Against Desertion.
 Approximately 500,000 deserters were arrested in 1919 and close to 800,000 in 1920, by troops of the 'Special Punitive Department' of the Cheka, created to punish desertions.
 These troops were used to forcibly repatriate deserters, taking and shooting hostages to force compliance or to set an example.

 In September 1918, according to The Black Book of Communism, in only twelve provinces of Russia, 48,735 deserters and 7,325 "bandits" were arrested, 1,826 were killed and 2,230 were executed.
 The exact identity of these individuals is confused by the fact that the Soviet Bolshevik government used the term 'bandit' to cover ordinary criminals as well as armed and unarmed political opponents, such as the anarchists.

 Repression

 Number of victims

 Estimates on Cheka executions vary widely.
 The lowest figures (disputed below) are provided by Dzerzhinsky's lieutenant Martyn Latsis, limited to RSFSR over the period 1918–1920: